Peter-CYF/ads1/week-1/README.md

 ```
 countDown(3) is called.
 countDown(3) prints 3 to the console.
-3 is more than 1, so countDown(2) is called.
+3 is more than 0, so countDown(2) is called.
 countDown(2) prints 2 to the console.
-2 is more than 1, so countDown(1) is called.
+2 is more than 0, so countDown(1) is called.
 countDown(1) prints 1 to the console.
+1 is more than 0, so countDown(0) is called.
+countDown(0) prints 0 to the console.
-1 is equal to 1, so countDown(1) stops and we don't call countDown(0).
+0 is equal to 0, so countDown(0) stops and we don't call countDown(-1).
 ```

-We print out `3 2 1`.
+We print out `3 2 1 0`.

 #### Exercises:
 * Clone the repo at `https://github.com/Peter-CYF/ads1`